 Forget the traditional and try something a bit different!
-This Upside Down Pumpkin Pie flips your traditional Thanksgiving dessert putting the pumpkin filling on the bottom and the crust-like crunch on top.
-The end result is anything but typical and one you’ll ensure is on your holiday menu from here on out!
+This crazy easy Upside Down Pumpkin Pie flips your traditional Thanksgiving dessert putting the pumpkin filling on the bottom and the crust like crunch on top.

 Keep in touch!
 Subscribe to receive Melanie Makes recipes direct to your inbox.